TerriaJS/terriajs/README.md

 ### Features

 * Nested catalog of layers which can be independently enabled to create mashups of many layers.
-* Supports GeoJSON, KML, CSV (point and region-mapped), CZML and zipped shapefile file types natively.
+* Supports GeoJSON, KML, CSV (point and region-mapped), GPX, GeoRSS, CZML and zipped shapefile file types natively.
-* Supports WMS, WFS, Esri MapServer, SDMX, Bing Maps, OpenStreetMap-style raster tiles, Mapbox, Urthecast, and WMTS item types.
+* Supports WMS, WFS, WMTS, Esri MapServer, Esri FeatureServer, Bing Maps, Carto Maps, Cesium Ion Imagery, OpenStreetMap-style raster tiles, Mapbox, SDMX, 3D Tiles and GTFS and Sensor Observation Service item types.
-* Supports querying WMS, WFS, Esri MapServer, CSW, CKAN and Socrata services for groups of items.
+* Supports querying WMS, WFS, Esri MapServer, CSW, CKAN, Socrata, OpenDataSoft and SDMX services for groups of items.
 * 3D globe (Cesium) or 2D mode (Leaflet).
 3D objects supported in CZML format.
 * Time dimensions supported for CSV, CZML, WMS.
 Automatically animate layers, or slide the time control forward and backward.
 * Drag-and-drop files from your desktop to the browser, for instant visualisation (no file upload to server required).